amri-amri/procake-extension/README.md

 have been defined to schematize these Java-like XML formats.
-The DTD and JSchema files can be found under `src/main/resources/de/uni_trier/wi2/schema` or at https://karim-amri.de/dtd/.
+The DTD and JSchema files can be found under
+`src/main/resources/de/uni_trier/wi2/dtd` and
+`src/main/resources/de/uni_trier/wi2/jschema` or at
+https://karim-amri.de/dtd/ or https://karim-amri.de/jschema/.
 I will first explain the XML components on the example of `methodinvokers-function.dtd`:

 ### XML to Functional Interface